lugia19/AC6-FXR-Hunter/README.md

 - Unpacked files with UXM
 - ModEngine2 and WitchyBND
 - Node environment with CCCode's library installed
-- Specifying the paths to WitchyBND, the BND you want to search in and the "start ac6" batch file from modengine2 in the js script.
+- Specifying the paths to WitchyBND, the BND you want to search in and modengine2 in the js script.

 The tool essentially has two modes - The color-based ID finder, and the single ID tester.
 # What does it do?